purplecabbage/phonegap-plugins/Android/Analytics/2.0/README.md

       &lt;/intent-filter&gt;<br/>
     &lt;/activity&gt;

-4. Download [GoogleAnalytics](https://developers.google.com/analytics/devguides/collection/android/resources) library (tested with 1.4.2) and copy "lib/libGoogleAnalytics.jar" into the libs directory within your project.
+4. Download [GoogleAnalytics](https://developers.google.com/analytics/devguides/collection/android/resources) library (tested with 2.0 beta 4) and copy "lib/libGoogleAnalytics.jar" into the libs directory within your project.
 You will also need to right click on this file in eclipse and add the jar to the build path.

 5. In your res/xml/config.xml file add the following line:

   &lt;plugin name=&quot;GoogleAnalyticsTracker&quot; value=&quot;com.phonegap.plugins.analytics.GoogleAnalyticsTracker&quot; /&gt;

 ## Using the plugin ##